Jivdhan: History

-Forts originated during the Satavahana era.
+The fort originated during the Satavahana era.
 Every entry point on the forts built by Shivaji Maharaj have a 'Kalas' and Lord Ganesh carved on it.
 The nearby Naneghat (Toll collection booth) was used for commercial purpose by traders to help in easy movements of goods.
 As this was an important pass joining the seas to the mainland, it was heavily guarded from enemies.
 The Jivdhan fort stood as an important guard fort to protect the interests of various kingdoms.
 The last emperor of Adilshahi of Ahmednagar was little Murtaza.
-He was kept as a prisoner by Mughal at Jivdhan fort.
-In 1635 the father of Shivaji, Shahaji released him from the prison and declared him as a King of Ahmednagar.
+He was kept as a prisoner by the Mughals at Jivdhan fort.
+In 1635 the father of Shivaji, Shahaji released him from the prison and declared him a King of Ahmednagar.
 Jivdhan to Naneghat has an open field of 2–3 km, which gives any clear indication of enemy approach.

-The British captured this fort in 1818 and destroyed all approaches.
-This fort was captured by Col. Prother of the East India company and later destroyed.
+In 1818 the fort was captured by Col. Prother of the East India Company and later destroyed parts of the fort.

-Major Features
+Major features

 Storehouses

-There are some unexplored storehouse atop the fort which can explored with proper precautions.
+There are some unexplored storehouse atop the fort.
 There is a temple of Goddess at the top.
 The Main Gate and Kalyan gate are in good condition.

 Water Tanks

-There are a few water tanks atop the fort, water from the tanks near Store house is not potable as they are open all the year round.
+There are a few water tanks atop the fort, water from the tanks near the store house is not potable as they are open all the year round.
 The water from the rock cut cistern near the Kalyan Gate is potable.
-One should use caution while using this water for cooking food or drinking.
-The entire fort is covered with Prickly shrubs of Lepidagathis cuspidata or called as Kate adulsa in Marathi.
-The Malabar Giant squirrel or " Shekhru" is found in the forest at the foothills.
+The entire fort is covered with prickly shrubs of Lepidagathis cuspidata or called as Kate adulsa in Marathi.
+The Malabar giant squirrel or "Shekhru" is found in the forest at the foothills.